mph-/lcapy/doc/expressions.rst

    >>> a.evaluate(tv)
    array([1.    , 1.5625, 2.25  , 3.0625, 4.    ])

 If the argument is a scalar the returned result is a Python float or complex type; otherwise it is a NumPy array.
-The evaluation method is useful for plotting results.
+The evaluation method is useful for plotting results, (see :ref:`plotting`).

 Phasors